Hilde Osland’s Latest Video Showcases Her Perfect Backside, Leaves Fans Begging For More

 The post was a short video in which Osland was sitting outside on what appeared to be a beach.
 With her back to the camera, she ran her hands through her waist-length, wavy hair.
 As she is known to do, she wore a string bikini with a thong bottom.
 The skin on her back glowed in the sun as she tossed her freshly done hair back and forth.
 The view showcased her slim waist, hourglass figure and cheeky derrière.
 Toward the end of the video, Osland turned and flashed a flirty smiled for the camera while leaning one arm.
 The pose exposed her side and part of her voluptuous chest.
 The sun’s light on her face made her blue eyes pop, making a gorgeous ending to the clip.

-In the video’s caption, Osland said that she had recently had her hair touched up at a salon in Perth.
+In the video’s caption, Osland said that she recently had her hair touched up at a salon in Perth.

-The video generated a array of comments from people admiring Osland’s hair, her mesmerizing smile and curvaceous body.
+The video generated an array of comments from people admiring Osland’s hair, her mesmerizing smile and curvaceous body.
 The post racked up over 18,000 likes within an hour of going live.

 One follower told Osland that it “should be illegal to look that good,” adding that the video was “absolute perfection.”